-Scalding Hadoop MapReduce Tutorial With Example Code
+Scalding Hadoop MapReduce Tutorial [Code Walkthrough With Examples]

 image by Paul Dineed

 Hire me to supercharge your Hadoop and Spark projects

 I help businesses improve their return on investment from big data projects.
 I do everything from software architecture to staff training.
 Learn More

 This article is part of my guide to map reduce frameworks in which I implement a solution to a real-world problem in each of the most popular Hadoop frameworks.